 Telesurgery isn’t the most popular form of surgery in the modern era, but technology is making it more feasible with each day.
 Telesurgeons will be able to provide cutting edge surgery on patients from any distance with higher success rates than making a patient wait until they can get a top-tier surgeon at a moment’s notice.

 Straight out of a sci-fi movie, cryopreservation is becoming a realistic possibility when it comes to patient care.
-One example of how modern cryopreservation is occuring is through the use of freezing embryos for future insemination.
+One example of how modern cryopreservation is occurring is through the use of freezing embryos for future insemination.
 While that’s just one example of how we’re using cryopreservation, there is no telling how cryopreservation can change moving forward within the healthcare industry.

 Cryopreservation specialists are working on finding new ways to keep cells alive through the freezing process, and then transplant those cells into new hosts.
 Another way that cryopreservation could potentially change in the future revolves around the transplanting of vital organs or limbs.

 Currently, organs and limbs can only be frozen for several hours to a day — after that it starts to break down on a cellular level and become unusable.
 Imagine if organs and limbs could be frozen for longer periods of time to be a match for other individuals who desperately need transplants or life-saving surgeries.

 Technology is rapidly changing the surgery room.
 One example is robotic medical devices that help improve surgery outcomes like the da Vinci Surgery device.
 Medical Roboticists are surgeons or healthcare professionals who use technology to operate in much smaller areas without being so invasive.
 These robotic technologies make it easier to perform extremely complex surgeries with less hassle.